 Mustang Camshaft Facts & Technical Information

-Due to the number of components used in this type of camshaft approach, failure of the valvetrain can be a higher possibility than with the other options.
-While the quality of the components used will play a factor in this, the fact remains that using fewer components has a distinct advantage.
-In addition, the overhead valve configuration is the least efficient of the three types due to the friction and mass of all the components.
-The last overhead valve V8 Mustang was the 5.0, used up to 1995.
+Due to the number of components used in this type of camshaft approach, failure of the valvetrain has a higher chance than with other options.
+While the quality of the components used will play a factor in this, the fact remains using fewer components has a distinct advantage.
+In addition the overhead valve configuration is the least efficient of the three types due to the friction and mass of all the components.
+The last overhead valve V8 Mustang was a 5.0, used up to 1995.

-SOHC stands for Single Overhead Camshaft.
+SOHC stands for single overhead camshaft.
 It differs from the previous camshaft configuration by placing the camshaft at the top of the engine head.
-The camshaft is directly under the valve cover, and above the valves, giving it the Overhead Camshaft designation.
-The “Single” designation comes from the fact there is one camshaft mounted in each engine head.
+The camshaft is directly under the valve cover, and above the valves, giving it the overhead camshaft designation.
+The “single” designation comes from how one camshaft is mounted in each engine head.

 The overhead configuration has a couple of distinct advantages.
 The first of these is the reduction of parts necessary for the camshaft to open and close the valves.
 The need for pushrods and lifters is eliminated, as the camshaft opens the valves by operating the rockers directly as it spins.
-This reduction of parts increases reliability, and makes the engine’s valvetrain much more efficient.
-The 4.6 Liter V8 found in the Mustang GT uses a Single Overhead Camshaft, in both the 2 Valve versions found from 1996 to 2004 as well as the 3 Valve versions found in the 2005 and later Mustang.
+This reduction of parts increases reliability and makes the engine’s valvetrain much more efficient.
+The 4.6 Liter V8 found in the Mustang GT uses a single overhead camshaft, in both the two valve versions found from 1996 to 2004 as well as the three valve versions found in the 2005 and later Mustang.

-The Dual Overhead Camshaft (DOHC) is essentially the same configuration as the Single Overhead Camshaft, the difference being that there are two camshafts in each head, as opposed to one.
-For engines that use four valves per cylinder, Dual Overhead Camshafts are the preferred method of valvetrain operation, as the sheer number of valves it is necessary to operate really makes it a requirement.
-An example of this configuration is the 32 Valve engines used in the Mustang Cobra and Mustang Shelby GT500.
+The dual overhead camshaft (DOHC) is essentially the same configuration as the single overhead camshaft, the difference being there are two camshafts in each head as opposed to one.
+For engines that use four valves per cylinder, dual overhead camshafts are the preferred method of valvetrain operation because of the higher number of valves.
+An example of this configuration is the 32 valve engines used in the Mustang Cobra and Mustang Shelby GT500.

 Mustang Camshaft Timing

 Camshaft timing refers to how the camshaft operates in relation to the crankshaft.
-This is referred to in degrees advanced or retarded, which essentially means before or after crankshaft rotation.
-Both the crankshaft and camshaft rotate a full 360°.
+This is referred to in degrees advanced or retarded.
+This essentially means the valves open before or after top dead center.
 Performance characteristics can be altered, however, by advancing or retarding the camshafts position relative to the crankshaft.
 This can be a complex procedure, and an incorrect setting can cause the engine’s pistons to strike the valves.

 Fixed Camshaft Timing